bpaiken/flappyBird/README.md

-# When Pigs Fly
+# FlappyPig

-When Pigs Fly is a side scroller where you attempt to navigate a flying pig through various obstacles.
+FlappyPig is a side scroller where you attempt to navigate a flying pig through various obstacles.

 ### MVP